anyuzx/Prongs/src/contents/posts/2019-09-30-python-optimization-using-different-methods.md

 ---

-In the next post, I will show how to use `numpy` to do the same calculation but faster than the *pure* python implementation shown here.
+In the next post, I will show how to use Numpy to do the same calculation but faster than the *pure* python implementation shown here.